The Friend Zone Episode 18: Legacy

 There is no valid excuse for the abuse of a child.
 Not mental health issues or past abuses suffered by the assailant.
 If those are the specters of blame, then the perpetrator should be put down like a rabid cur, rather then released into the deep end of the innocent victim pool.
 As an adult, it is incumbent upon us to care for those who cannot care for themselves and offer guidance for children who might be confused.
 Never is there a reason to take advantage of a child’s innocence, for they know not what they do.
 Therefore, one can never blame a child for the situations that adults put upon them.

-As Allen’s anger grew, and he spent more and more time away from home, presumably with Patty.
+As Allen’s anger grew, and he spent more and more time away from home, presumably with Tammy.
 Denise found herself as the woman of the house.
 Responsibilities were foisted on her, that at fifteen years old, should not have been.
 Denise had turned fifteen in the year of 1979, and she was becoming a beautiful young woman.
 Boys in her school began to take notice.
 She watched as her friends dated boys and sometimes heard their stories of making out in cars at the quarries behind the Piggly Wiggly.
 And although the concerns of a young woman seemed to be passing her by, she was content to love and care for little Terry.
 She especially liked the way he coo’d when she rubbed his fat little belly.

 That summer, Allen took Lana and Denise to Acapulco.
 He thought that maybe a nice week long vacation while he was on suspension would be good for the family.
 Romantic nights, exotic drinks, warm lazy afternoons on the beach…Lana wasn’t interested in these things; but Denise was.
 So, Allen drunkenly took advantage of a curious young girls romanticized views, and seduced her…at fifteen years old.
 To Denise she had been Allen’s wife in all but that; she cooked for him, cleaned for him, took care of their baby.
 This trip felt like what she imagined a honey moon must be like, and as Allen was always kind to her, she felt love for him, wasn’t this how a young woman showed her love?